iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> live tracking (like amazon) would be great. also I recieved a notification today (19th) to say my package has been delivered .... on the 17th.
+Correct date but what's the point telling me two days later!<br> :date: __2021-07-19 11:32:59__

+> Won't let me view past orders in sending history to print off postage labels just says an error has occurred<br> :date: __2021-07-14 15:41:06__

+> I don't like the fact that you give the seller a tracking number on ebay that ROYAL MAIL CAN'T EVEN TRACK OR GIVE ANY INFORMATION OR SERVICE.<br> :date: __2021-07-13 13:19:57__

+> Had arranged redirection to PO but an attempt was made to deliver to house.
+The app shows the instruction clearly.
+Very annoying.
+Don't dare risk Nother arrangement.
+Would be good to know when ordering if it is going via Royal Mail so we could order elsewhere.<br> :date: __2021-07-12 14:49:31__

 > Had a parcel redirected to local post office on Thursday so I could collect Saturday .
 Got an email saying that it would be their , so went do at 10 o'clock an the reference on the email is not recognised by post office .<br> :date: __2021-07-03 12:19:24__